jpalardy/dotfiles/vim/bundle/coffee-script/readme.md

     :CoffeeMake --bare

+`CoffeeMake` can be manually loaded for a file with:

+    :compiler coffee

 #### Recompile on write

-To recompile a file when it is written, add an `autocmd` like this to your `vimrc`:
+To recompile a file when it's written, add an `autocmd` like this to your `vimrc`:

     au BufWritePost *.coffee silent CoffeeMake!